alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 Random Forests are prone to overfitting.
 We can minimise this problem using [K-Fold Cross-Validation](https://scikit-learn.org/stable/modules/cross_validation.html) when using RandomizedSearchCV.
 In this case, we do this by setting cv=3.

-**Visualisations**

-Lastly, we can consider our findings from the model.
-It is worth looking at the importance of each variable in predicting price.
-Below, the features used are ordered from most to least important.

-Overall built quality is clearly a strong indicator of Sale Price.
-An unexpectedly significant feature perhaps is……

-So do we really need to consider the rest of the features at all?
-From running our model just
-Using x and y, we can see the prediction accuracy drop from x to x.
-So, yes - though it may not seem like it, our 8 features are all significant.

 **Conclusion**